openfl/OpenFLDevelopersGuide/working-with-video/playing-video-in-full-screen-mode.md

 Full-screen hardware acceleration

-When you rescale a rectangular area of the stage to full-screen mode, Flash Player or AIR uses hardware acceleration, if it&#039;s available and enabled.
+When you rescale a rectangular area of the stage to full-screen mode, OpenFL uses hardware acceleration, if it&#039;s available and enabled.
 The runtime uses the video adapter on the computer to speed up scaling of the video, or a portion of the stage, to full-screen size.
-Under these circumstances, Flash Player applications can often profit by switching to the StageVideo class from the Video class (or Camera class; Flash Player 11.4/AIR 3.4 and higher).
+Under these circumstances, OpenFL applications can often profit by switching to the StageVideo class from the Video class (or Camera class; OpenFL 11.4/AIR 3.4 and higher).

 For more information on hardware acceleration in full-screen mode, see